High Efficiency Image File Format: HEIC: HEVC in HEIF

 High Efficiency Video Coding (HEVC, ITU-T H.265) is an encoding format for graphic data, first standardized in 2013.

 It is the primarily used and implied default codec for HEIF as specified in the normative Annex B to ISO/IEC 23008-12 HEVC Image File Format.

-While not introduced formally in the standard, the acronym HEIC (High-Efficiency Image Codec) is used as a brand and in the MIME subtypes image/heic and image/heic-sequence.
+While not introduced formally in the standard, the initialism or acronym HEIC (High-Efficiency Image Codec) is used as a brand and in the MIME subtypes image/heic and image/heic-sequence.
 If the content conforms to certain HEVC profiles, more specific brands can be used: HEIX for Main 10 of HEVC, HEIM for (Multiview) Main profile, and HEIS for (Scalable) Main (10) profile of L-HEVC.

-A HEIC photo takes up about half the space of an equivalent quality JPEG file.
+A HEIC photo takes up about half the space of an equivalent-quality JPEG file.
 The initial HEIF specification already defined the means of storing HEVC-encoded intra images (i-frames) and HEVC-encoded image sequences in which inter prediction is applied in a constrained manner.

-HEVC image players are required to support rectangular cropping and rotation by one, two, and three quarter-turns.
+HEIF image players are required to support rectangular cropping and rotation by one, two, and three quarter-turns.
 The primary use case for the mandatory support for rotation by 90 degrees is for images where the camera orientation is incorrectly detected or inferred.
 The rotation requirement makes it possible to manually adjust the orientation of a still image or an image sequence without needing to re-encode it.
 Cropping enables the image to be re-framed without re-encoding.
 The HEVC file format also includes the option to store pre-derived images.

 Samples in image sequence tracks must be either intra-coded images or inter-picture predicted images with reference to only intra-coded images.
 These constraints of inter-picture prediction reduce the decoding latency for accessing any particular image within a HEVC image sequence track.

 The .heic and .heics file name extensions are conventionally used for HEVC-coded HEIF files.
 Apple products, for instance, will only produce files with these extensions, which indicate clearly that the data went through HEVC encoding.